Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

 \subsubsection{Comparison with classical nuclear-norm formulation}

 To illustrate the advantage of proposed matrix-factorization formulation (which we refer to as LR below) over classical nuclear-norm formulation, we compare the reconstruction error and computation time with the existing techniques.
-The most natural baseline is the SPG$\ell_1$ algorithm~\cite{BergFriedlander:2011} applied to the classic nuclear norm~\eqref{BPDN} formulation, where the decision variable is $X$, the penalty function $\rho$ is the 2-norm, and the projection is done using the SVD.
-This example tests the classic formulation against LR, in the same algorithmic framework.
-The second comparison is with the TFOCS\cite{TFOCS} algorithm, which can also solve the~\eqref{BPDN} formulation.
+The most natural baseline is the SPG$\ell_1$ algorithm~\cite{BergFriedlander:2011} applied to the classic nuclear norm~\eqref{BPDN} formulation, where the decision variable is $X$, the penalty function $\rho$ is the 2-norm, and the projection is done using the SVD. \black{This example tests the classic~\eqref{BPDN} formulation against the LR extension proposed in this paper.
+The second comparison is with the TFOCS\cite{TFOCS}, which is a library of first-order methods for a variety of problems with explicit examples written by the authors for the~\eqref{BPDN} formulation.
+The TFOCS approach to~\eqref{BPDN} relies on a proximal function for the nuclear norm, which, similar to projection, requires computing SVDs or partial SVDs. }